colinhartigan/valorant-skin-cli/README.md

   - set refresh interval
   - set region
   - ~~reset/regen skin inventory~~ (coming in a future update after v1 probably)
-- [ ] loadout command should print each gun with its skin tier level color instead of all green
 - [ ] write docs